pulp/pulp/docs/dev-guide/contentauth.rst

 the rest are not executed.
 If the ``authenticate`` method raises an exception for any reason then mod_wsgi will write a message to ``ssl_error_log`` and deny the request.

+If you would like to disable a specific plugin, simply set ``disabled_authenticators`` in ``/etc/pulp/repo_auth.conf`` to the name of the authenticator in the entry point.
+In the example above, we would set it to ``example_auth``.
+Multiple entries can be given via comma-seperated values.